Bulawayo: Siege

-Modern Bulawayo
+Modern era

 By the late 1930s, Bulawayo was no longer the country's biggest city.
 Influence and activity moved eastwards to the other cities, especially Salisbury, a trend which continues up to the present day.
 Despite this, after the Second World War, prosperity and population growth revived, as the city became an industrial powerhouse, peaking during the Federal years as new markets opened in Malawi and Zambia.
 However, Bulawayo trailed the development of other cities notably, Johannesburg, Harare and Cape Town during the same period.
 In 1943, Bulawayo received city status.

-By 1992, population decline and slow growth were beginning to occur due to structural neoliberal reforms and underinvestment which disproportionately affected heavy industry.
+By 1992, population decline and slow growth were beginning to occur which disproportionately affected heavy industry.
 In response, Bulawayo sought to re-invent itself as a 'heritage city', with its wide main streets refurbished and its Victorian architecture and industrial heritage preserved.
-Institutions such as the Bulawayo Railway Museum and Nesbitt Castle were handsomely restored.
-The city was also recognised as a centre of excellence in tertiary education and research.
-The National University of Science and Technology, Zimbabwe was formed and expanded and other colleges growth also accelerated.
+Institutions such as the Bulawayo Railway Museum and Nesbitt Castle were restored.
+The city was also recognised as a centre of excellence in tertiary education and research, as the National University of Science and Technology, Zimbabwe was formed and expanded and other colleges growth also accelerated.

 Since the late 20th century, Bulawayo has suffered a sharp fall in living standards coinciding with the protracted economic crisis affecting the country.
-The main challenges the city faces, include underinvestment, declining infrastructure, de-industrialisation and the effects of corruption and nepotism.
+The main challenges the city faces include underinvestment, declining infrastructure, de-industrialisation and the effects of corruption and nepotism.
 Much of the city's educated workers have migrated south to neighbouring South Africa or further afield to the United Kingdom, Canada and Australia.
 Public service concerns have become steadily more acute, with particular concern in the health sector from a growing shortage of experienced doctors and nurses.
 As a result, the city faced an avoidable cholera outbreak in 2008.
 Though the city is the centre of the southern population generally categorized as the Matebele, the population includes various ethnicities, as well as a small number of expats, mostly from neighbouring countries.

 The Central Business District has the widest roads.
 These were designed to accommodate the ox-drawn carts, and to allow them to make a turn in the street, that were used as a primary means of transport when the town was planned and erected.

 Bulawayo is nicknamed the "City of Kings" or "kontuthu ziyathunqa"—a Ndebele phrase for "smoke arising".
 This name arose from the city's historically large industrial base.
 The large cooling towers of the coal-powered electricity generating plant situated in the city centre once used to exhaust steam and smoke over the city.

-Following Operation Murambatsvina (Operation Drive out filth) in 2005, squatters who had been forcibly evicted from their homes in the Killarney and Ngozi Mine informal settlements returned to their shacks and started rebuilding them.